-- 1.1 Ashfield District Council's Corporate Capital Strategy is the policy framework document that sets out the principles to be used to guide the allocation of capital investment across all the Council's services and informs decisions on capital spending priorities contained within the Council's 5-year Capital Programme. - 1.2 Capital investment is technically described as "Expenditure on the acquisition, creation, or enhancement of 'long term assets'".
+- 1.1 Ashfield District Council's Corporate Capital Strategy is the policy framework document that sets out the principles to be used to guide the allocation of capital investment across all the Council's services and informs decisions on capital spending priorities contained within the Council's 5 year Capital Programme. - 1.2 Capital investment is technically described as "Expenditure on the acquisition, creation, or enhancement of 'long term assets'".
 Capital investment seeks to provide long-term solutions to the Council's priorities and operational requirements.
 Expenditure for capital purposes therefore gives rise to new assets, increases the value and/or useful life of existing assets or, generates an income stream to the Council via non-treasury investments.
 Expenditure outside this definition will be, by definition, 'revenue' expenditure. - 1.3 Most of the Council's long term assets are properties that are used in service delivery.
-The Council's land, buildings and infrastructure asset base of some 7,600 properties (of which currently 6,698 are Council Dwellings) has a current use Balance Sheet value of approx. £300m (2017/18 published accounts). - 1.4 The Capital Strategy is presented to Council as a Policy Framework document, and links with the Treasury Management Strategy, Medium Term Financial Strategy (MTFS) and the Corporate Asset Management Plan.
-Although this Strategy focuses on the Council's management of its own investment in assets, a wider view of capital investment throughout the area by both the public and private sectors will have a major influence on meeting Council aims and objectives. - 1.5 The Capital Strategy (and specifically the Commercial Investment Strategy element of the Capital Strategy) are key drivers to secure the future financial sustainability of the Council. - 1.6 The legal background to Capital Expenditure is contained in the Local Government Act 2003, particularly the following sections: - S1 power to borrow - S3 affordable borrowing limit - S12 power to invest - S15 regard to Guidance issued
+The Council's land, buildings and infrastructure asset base of some 7,600 properties has a current use Balance Sheet value of £317m (2018/19 published accounts). - 1.4 The Capital Strategy is presented to Council as a Policy Framework document, and links with the Treasury Management Strategy, Medium Term Financial Strategy (MTFS) and the approved Capital Programme.
+Although this Strategy focuses on the Council's management of its own investment in assets, a wider view of capital investment throughout the area by both the public and private sectors will have a major influence on meeting Council aims and objectives. - 1.5 The Capital Strategy (and specifically the Commercial Investment Strategy element of the Capital Strategy) are key drivers to secure the future financial sustainability of the Council. - 1.6 The legal background to Capital Expenditure is contained in the Local Government Act 2003, particularly the following sections: - S1 power to borrow - S3 affordable borrowing limit - S15 regard to Guidance issued - 1.7 Guidance is also issued by Government, the latest guidance issued by the Ministry of Housing Communities and Local Government MHCLG (formerly the Department of Local Government (DCLG)) being Investment Guidance (2018) and Minimum Revenue Provision (MRP) Guidance (2018).

-- 1.7 Guidance is also issued by Government, the latest guidance issued by the Ministry of Housing Communities and Local Government - MHCLG (formerly the Department of Local Government (DCLG)) being Investment Guidance (2018) and Minimum Revenue Provision (MRP) Guidance (2018).
-At the time of writing this Strategy, Guidance is awaited from CIPFA in respect of Investment Properties and subject to the receipt and evaluation of this Guidance, an updated Capital Strategy may need to be brought for Cabinet/Council consideration and approval. - 1.8 Council's should also comply with professional codes that are issued, the key ones being: - CIPFA Prudential Code (2017) - CIPFA Treasury Management Code of Practice (2017). - 1.9 The Capital Strategy sets out a number of guiding principles.
+- 1.8 Council's should also comply with professional codes that are issued, the key ones being: - CIPFA Prudential Property Investment (November 2018).
+This is new guidance issued after the previous Capital Strategy had been approved. - CIPFA Prudential Code (2017) - CIPFA Treasury Management Code of Practice (2017). - 1.9 The Capital Strategy sets out a number of guiding principles.
 In considering the principles, the Council needs a balance between guidance and prescription to allow a flexible approach to be taken but reflective of times of uncertainty.
 This Strategy focuses on the key policies for the allocation of capital resources to schemes in line with Council priorities and statutory responsibilities.
 The management of the Council's operational Capital Programme which 'sits' under this Capital Strategy is also supported by the Council's approved Financial Regulations. - 1.10 CIPFA Treasury Management Code 2017 states: - 'Where a capital strategy is produced by a local authority this may include the setting of detailed treasury management policies, while being clear that overall responsibility remains with full Council.' - 'This organisation will ensure that all the organisation's investments are covered in the capital strategy, investment strategy or equivalent, (that is this strategy for Ashfield District Council and contains both) and will set out, where relevant, the organisation's risk appetite and specific policies and arrangements for non-treasury investments.
 It will be recognised that the risk appetite for these activities may differ from that for treasury management.'